The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For more information on the substantial donor provisions, see Simon’s Taxes C5.127A.
 There is also guidance and examples in section 10 of the HMRC guidance on non-charitable expenditure.

-However, these rules also caught genuine donations and so the tainted charitable donations provisions were introduced with effect from 1 April 2011 and fully replaced the substantial donor rules from 1 April 2013, the two
+However, these rules also caught genuine donations and so the tainted charitable donations provisions were introduced with effect from 1 April 2011 and fully replaced the substantial donor rules from

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.